medicalinformatics/MainzellisteSEL/README.md

 New features:

 - Support for externally generated IDs.
-See [TODO] for further information on how to use this feature.
+See the [Wiki page on this topic](https://bitbucket.org/medicalinformatics/mainzelliste/wiki/External-IDs) for further information on how to use this feature.
 - The admin form for editing patient data now shows duplicates and potential duplicates of the patient.

 Bug fixes: